t2wan/DSC180B-Capstone/README.md

 Yicen Ma: some of code portion and report portion, and revised the code portion.

-Anant Gandhi: Web Application Deployment
+Anant Gandhi: participate in another repo